 Baltimore has been a beer-drinking town since Mary Pickersgill sewed the Stars and Stripes on the floor of a local brewery in 1812.
 From the first German immigrants setting up elaborate breweries and leafy beer gardens, Baltimore has embraced its proud history of local brewing.
 Today, the city’s beer scene is thriving with craft beer offered by breweries big and small, tap houses and sports bars.

 Baltimore is a drinking city, and Baltimore Beer Week celebrates that legacy with beer-focused events throughout the city and restaurants and bars offering Oktoberfest food pairings.
-Here are some top places to head this October.
-The massive Das Best Oktoberfest annual celebration at M&T Bank Stadium parking lot on October 14 kicks off the festivities with lederhosen and more than 150 international, domestic and local beers, plus wines and schnapps.
+The opening tap celebration at the massive Das Best Oktoberfest annual celebration at M&T Bank Stadium parking lot on October 13 kicks off the festivities with lederhosen and more than 150 international, domestic and local beers, plus wines and schnapps.
 Check out other events like tap takeovers, a beer legends hall of fame induction, battles of the brews and more at the Baltimore Beer Week site.

 Take a Brew Tour